sporto/elm-tutorial/delete/getting_confirmation.md

 # Getting confirmation

 We create a `askDeleteConfirmationMailbox` where to send request for confirmation to delete a player.
-This mailbox is connected to a port that send the message to JavaScript.
+This mailbox has to be connected to a port so we send the message to JavaScript.

 When the JavaScript side receives a message (via this port) it opens a confirmation dialogue.
 If the user hits yes we want to send a message back to Elm to delete the player.
 If they hit cancel we don't send anything and nothing happens.